sud092/zabbix-mysql-multi/README.md

 # zabbix-mysql-multi
 ## MySQL Monitoring with Zabbix

-#### A simple MySQL template i created to monitor basic metrics for a development environment consisting of 5-10 instances on a single box.
+#### A simple Zabbix template that i created to monitor the essential MySQL Database metrics for a development environment consisting of 5-10 different database instances on a single box; including snapshots.

 Tips: